 As a freelance science writer, I focus on stories relating to health and science—the weirder the better—with a special interest in the brain.
 My work has been featured in The Atlantic, The Guardian, Fast Company, Scientific American: Mind, Discover, and Pacific Standard.
 I also help universities and research organizations tell their stories of scientific discovery, the realities of lab life, and the personalities who make the magic happen.

 Previously, I worked as the communications and media relations specialist at the Gladstone Institutes, translating and promoting basic life science research to the public.
 I wrote about advances made towards finding cures for major unsolved diseases of the brain, the heart, and the immune system, and I placed these discoveries in major media outlets, including The New York Times, Washington Post, Time, Forbes, NPR, ABC News, and Fox News.

-Before transitioning to a career in science communications, I was a research scientist, earning a PhD in Experimental Psychology from the University of Cambridge.
+Before transitioning to a career in science communication, I was a research scientist and completed a PhD in Experimental Psychology from the University of Cambridge.
 There, I studied impulse control disorders, such as drug addiction and binge eating disorder, using cognitive testing and functional neuroimaging.

 The Business of Fasting - Fast Company

 Hallucinogens, Starvation, and Magnets: A New Cure for Depression? - Pacific Standard

 Blind Sight: The Next Generation of Sensory Substitution Technology - Discover Magazine

 This is What Candy Crush Does to Your Brain - The Guardian

 Humans Can Smell 1 Trillion Scents - The Atlantic